If you're not brave enough to talk to a stranger how do you think they will become anything more then a stranger?” ― Eden Griffith

 (School visits and festivals are also a great way of getting direct feedback on my writing, such as this from an enthusiastic young reader: "I thought I was going to have a really boring time reading your book, but I loved it!"
 Most honest review ever…)

-Students are divided into groups and guided through communal and individual writing exercises.
+I am currently taking bookings for my new talk and workshop, And so it began... in which together we will explore adventures big and small, in books and in our own lives.
+In the writing workshop, students will talk the many different ways adventures begin in different books, before writing their own beginning.
 By the end of the session, they can expect to have the beginnings of a story to work on in their own time, while the session itself will encourage them to work together, to negotiate with each other and to build confidence through sharing their creative ideas with others.

 The format of all events can be adapted to the time available and to the ages of the participants.
-I am also available for panel events, judging and talking at other events.
+I am also available for panels, judging, prize-giving and other events.

 "We liked Natasha.
 We liked how she spoke to us.
 She was friendly, but also professional when she commented on our work."